Writing Learning Strategies

 - Video tour of Typing Tools available in SD71 (scroll to the bottom)

 Graphic organizers are a powerful tool to help children of all ages organize their thoughts in a visual way.
 The Graphic organizers below are downloadable and printable.
-If children benefit form the use of technology, the organizers can be used with Claro PDF Pro and Office Lens Apps on iPad or Android devices or Texthelp PDF Reader extension on the computer.
+If children benefit from the use of technology, the organizers can be used with Claro PDF Pro and Office Lens Apps on iPad or Android devices or OrbitNotes extension on the computer.
 These apps and extensions can be used with Speech to Text, Word Prediction and Text to Speech supports.
+Students using AAC Talkers can write the messages on their Talker app (Touch Chat, LAMP etc.) and copy and paste the message window into the graphic organizers.

 - Paragraph Graphic Organizer (Understood.org)